gravitational/teleport-agent-terraform/README.md

   # Agents can use OSS AMIs if preferred - Enterprise AMIs are not required.
   # See https://github.com/gravitational/teleport/blob/master/examples/aws/terraform/AMIS.md
   ami_id = "ami-0a96d44f7f99e06c7"

-  # AWS KMS alias used for encryption/decryption, defaults to alias used in SSM
-  kms_alias_name = "alias/aws/ssm"

-  # Account ID which owns the AMIs used to spin up instances
-  # You should only need to set this if you're building your own AMIs.
-  #ami_owner_account_id = "123456789012"
 }

 ```